Connecticut Songwriting Academy

 (TRUE or FALSE)

-14. My song, for which I own all rights, is played on a national TV broadcast in the U.S. From the list below, the agency from which I would expect to see my royalties is:
+14. My song, for which I own all rights, is played on a national TV broadcast in the U.S. From the list below of all the agencies I am involved with, the agency from which I would expect to see my royalties is:

 (a) AFTRA (e) SESAC (i ) NSAI